 Considered by many to be the gold standard for determining disability, cardiopulmonary exercise testing (CPET) uses objective measures to accurately assess an individual’s capacity for work.
 It is therefore applicable to any condition where fatigue and reduced physical functioning are significant symptoms.
 CPET can also assist in diagnosing a variety of medical disorders including chronic fatigue syndrome/myalgic encephalomyelitis (CFS/ME) and fibromyalgia syndrome (FMS).
-Our own two-day testing regimen (Stevens Protocol) is particularly helpful in documenting post-exertional malaise (PEM) and symptom exacerbation following physical activity.
+The 2 day testing protocol is particularly helpful in documenting post-exertional malaise (PEM) and symptom exacerbation following physical activity.
 Testing is performed on a stationary bicycle with resistance added incrementally to keep tests approximately 8-12 minutes.
 It is very rare for a patient not to complete the test.
 Because CPET results are virtually impossible to fake, they can be a valuable adjunct to any medical and/or legal argument.

 For patients interested in scheduling an appointment, please download our information packet and return the completed forms.